 This project has been classified as an Involve project based on the International Association of Public Participation Spectrum.
 This means we work directly with the public and stakeholders throughout the design process to ensure that ideas and aspirations are understood and considered for the design of the new park and its features.

-In this phase of the community engagement process, the project team collected feedback to develop a draft vision statement, guiding principles and big moves which guided the development of design options in Community Engagement Phase 2.
+In this phase of the community engagement process, the project team collected feedback to develop a vision statement, guiding principles and big moves which guided the development of design options in Community Engagement Phase 2.

 The vision is co-created with the community to describe the ideal future park.
 It is a big-picture statement that should inspire everyone towards a common understanding of the project’s overall goals and objectives.
-The draft vision statement for the new park is:
+The vision statement for the new park is:

 The new park at 2400 Yonge St. will be a peaceful, green oasis that offers a welcome retreat from the busy urban landscape while promoting the physical and mental well-being of the community.
 The park will be an accessible, inclusive place where people of all ages can feel a sense of belonging, relax or be active in a natural setting, and build connections with family, friends and neighbours.
 The park will also be a flexible space for community gatherings and local events, supporting a vibrant community culture and enhancing quality of life for all who visit.

 The guiding principles are high-level directions that reflect the community’s most important values and ideas for how the park should look and feel.
 They help to clarify the vision statement and guide how the park should be designed by describing the desired outcomes.
-The draft guiding principles for the new park are:
+The guiding principles for the new park are:

 The park will be green, natural and include native plants for all seasons.